A Rescuer's Warning To Whoever Abandoned These Dogs: I Will Find You

 The director of the Fresno Furry Friends rescue, Mona Ahmed, is on a mission to uncover the identities of an owner who abandoned these two 1-year-old huskies at a dog park in Fresno, California.

 According to Ahmed, the dogs were allegedly left by a woman who never returned after asking another dog owner to watch her huskies while she briefly went to her car.
-After an hour or so, witnesses said there was no owner in site for the two dogs, so Ahmed and other people went looking.
+After an hour or so, witnesses said there was no owner in sight for the two dogs, so Ahmed and other people went looking.

 Instead of finding the owner, they found toys, food, and a note.